uservidya/java-api-wrapper/README.md

 ## Android

-The wrapper works well on Android (although it has no dependencies on it), since it is an extraction from our [SoundCloud Android][] codebase.
+The wrapper works well on Android (although it has no dependencies on it) since it is an extraction from our [SoundCloud Android][] codebase.
 However, if all you want is to share sounds from your own application we recommend to check out the [Android Sharing Kit][] which delegates all the hard work to the SoundCloud